rlb222/Perch-Alternate-MenuName-in-Navigation/README.md

     include('filters/rlb_splitmenu.class.php');
 ~~~

-3. Use the filter like described in (Ad 2.)
+3. Use the filter like described in (Ad 2. and Ad 3.)
 To get the contents of the field before the pipe character (|)
 `<perch:pages filter="splitmenu" filterpos="first" id="pageNavText" />`
 To get the contents of the field after the pipe character (|)